 The Farmer Giles Farmstead, although a farm-based attraction, is not a farm.
-As can be seen from the Planning History, the previous agricultural use has over the years been the subject of various changes of use to non-agricultural, sui generis uses.
-It follows that because it is occupied by permanent structures, and because these are no longer agricultural, the site does comprise previously developed land.
+It follows that because it is occupied by permanent structures, and because these are not agricultural, the site does comprise previously developed land.

 On the second point, the national Planning Practice Guidance refers to major development in AONB's in the following terms: